bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 **Runtime**

-We strongly recommend operating an |ivy-engine| Cluster in a containerized environment like Docker or Kubernetes.
+We strongly recommend operating an Axon Ivy Engine Cluster in a containerized environment like Docker or Kubernetes.
 Build and run your own :ref:`container image <cluster-container>` that contains all your projects and configurations.

-See our example configurations on GitHub for :link-url:`NGINX <docker-scaling-nginx>` and :link-url:`HAProxy <docker-scaling-haproxy>` on how to setup an |ivy-engine| Cluster with docker-compose.
+See our example configurations on GitHub for :link-url:`NGINX <docker-scaling-nginx>` and :link-url:`HAProxy <docker-scaling-haproxy>` on how to setup an Axon Ivy Engine Cluster with docker-compose.

 **Restrictions**

-The following restrictions have to be considered when running |ivy-engine| Cluster:
+The following restrictions have to be considered when running Axon Ivy Engine Cluster:

 1. Each node has to use the same system database.
 2. Each node has to use the same external :ref:`Elasticsearch <elasticsearch>`